josiealv/BlochSphere/README.md

 5. Install imageio-ffmpeg
     - Run on command line: `pip3 install imageio-ffmpeg`
         - More info: https://github.com/imageio/imageio-ffmpeg
+## Running from the Command Line
+- To animate from the command line, run: ` Python3 main.py *s or m*`
+    - use `s` if you want to generate a single animation or image
+    - use `m` if you want to animate multiple animations onto the same file
+- From there, the rest of the program will guide you

 ## About external_animate_bloch()
 - The first 4 parameters of the function represent the real and imaginary components of complex number, alpha and beta